Table of Contents

 If you’ve suffered serious personal injury through no fault of your own, you know how stressful recovery can be.
 You watch medical bills pile up after you’ve been hospitalized, gone to physical rehab, or have had to make modifications to your home to accommodate your injuries.
-If you’ve been injured due to the negligence of another party, contact the West Palm Beach personal injury attorneys at Lawlor, White & Murphey today to learn about your legal rights and to discuss your options for obtaining the compensation you deserve.
+If you’ve been injured due to the negligence of another party, contact a West Palm Beach personal injury lawyer at Lawlor, White & Murphey today to learn about your legal rights and to discuss your options for obtaining the compensation you deserve.
 Our attorneys have been representing the South Florida community for a combined 55 years and have a proven track record of helping clients obtain the financial compensation they need and deserve.

-Injury Attorneys Dedicated to Protecting Seriously Injured Clients in West Palm Beach
+Accident Attorneys Dedicated to Protecting Seriously Injured Clients in West Palm Beach

 When you are injured in an accident that is caused by someone else’s negligence, you need to move fast to protect your rights.
 In Florida, you have four years from the date of your accident to file a lawsuit in court.
 Failure to do so may mean that your case will not be heard at all.
 However, in rare cases, the court may extend the time to file suit if you did not “discover” the fact that you had a legal claim.